 If we deny part or all of your request, we will provide a written notice that explains our reasons for doing so.
 You will have the right to have certain information related to your requested amendment included in your records.
 For example, if you disagree with our decision, you will have an opportunity to submit a statement explaining your disagreement which we will include in your records.
 We will also include information on how to file a complaint with us or with the Secretary of the Department of Health and Human Services.
 These procedures will be explained in more detail in any written denial notice we send you.

-To request this list, complete our form and submit to the department where you are receiving services].
+To request this list, complete our form and submit to Brian Thomas, President/CEO.
 Your request must state a time period for the disclosures you want us to include.
 For example, you may request a list of the disclosures that we made between January 1, 2004, and January 1, 2005.
 You have a right to one list within every 12 month period for free.
 However, we may charge you for the cost of providing any additional lists in that same 12 month period.
 We will always notify you of any cost involved so that you may choose to withdraw or modify your request before any costs are incurred.